Little Debbie Christmas Tree Cheesecake

 • Preheat oven to 300℉ and grease a 9-inch springform pan.

-• Crush Oreos or other vanilla cookies into small crumbs.
-Mix with melted butter and press into the bottom of the springform pan to form a crust.
+• Crush 14 ounces golden Oreos or other vanilla cookies into small crumbs.
+Mix with ¼ cup melted butter and press into the bottom of the springform pan to form a crust.

-• Slowly add the condensed milk, mixing well between each addition.
+• Add the 14 ounces sweetened condensed milk a little bit at a time, mixing well between each addition.

-• Stir in vanilla, then eggs one at a time.
+• Stir in 2 teaspoons vanilla extract, and 4 large eggs one at a time.
 Stir well after each addition, but try not to whip too much air into the mixture at this point.

 • Pour cheesecake batter over the cakes in the springform pan.
 Thump the pan on the counter a couple of times to allow any air bubbles to rise out of the batter.